-But with Betterment, fees range from 0.15-0.35% depending on your balance and deposit amounts.
+Why?
+Because with Betterment, fees range from 0.15-0.35% depending on your balance and deposit amounts.
 If your balance is less than $10,000 and you deposit less than $100 a month, your flat fee will be $3/month.

 And what’s more, if you try Betterment today, you can open an account for FREE.
 Then, depending on how much you transfer you could qualify for several bonus free months!
 Check out the chart below.

-Open a FREE Account with Betterment
+Open a FREE account with Betterment

 Betterment is a great option for beginner investors, or those who are more hands-off, and simply want a way to save for their future goals.
 To open your IRA or taxable account today, click the button below.